By M.P. Pellicer | Stranger Than Fiction Stories

 When the interviewer went on to clarify that Page himself never had contact with the spirits, Page cut in with, “I didn’t say that.
 I just said I didn’t hear the head roll.”
 He went on to tell the interviewer that he preferred not to discuss the issue further.

-Later owners dismissed any notions of hauntings or witchcraft at the house, but tragedy continued to strike.
+Later owners dismissed any notions of a haunting or witchcraft at the house, but tragedy continued to strike.
 In 2015, the residents of the house returned from a shopping trip to find the house completely in flames.
 There were no injuries, as the house was totally empty when it ignited.